 Is there a monetary element?

 The cost of living is at the forefront of everyone’s minds, and that includes the media.
-From large-scale renovations to quick and easy decorating hacks and home makeovers, if there’s potential to add a monetary value to your content, it’s worth putting some time into working out the numbers.
+From large-scale renovations to quick and easy decorating hacks and budget-friendly DIY jobs, if there’s potential to add a monetary value to your content, it’s worth putting some time into working out the numbers.

-If you’re able to share tangible budgeting tips or money-saving advice as part of your campaign, it can really help to enhance your story, and will provide you with additional angles when it comes to outreach.
+If you’re able to share tangible budgeting tips or money-saving advice, such as tactics to reduce your heating bills, as part of your campaign, it can really help to enhance your story and will provide you with additional angles when it comes to outreach.

 Don’t forget the basics

 Home interior content and advice should be useful, inspirational, and practical.
-It might sound simple, but always make sure your press release has strong imagery and, where possible, features bespoke shots that highlight your key product area.
+It might sound simple, but always make sure your press release has strong imagery and, where possible, features bespoke shots that highlight your key product area, with the relevant captions and prices included.

 Try to feature additional brands or voices too so that the story isn’t too promotional or one-sided.
-If you feel like you’re trying to shoe-horn a brand into the story, it probably isn’t going to work, but creating a naturally flowing piece with helpful advice and stunning aesthetics is the ultimate goal.
+If you feel like you’re trying to shoe-horn a brand into the story, it probably isn’t going to work, but creating a naturally flowing piece with helpful advice, case studies and stunning aesthetics is the ultimate goal.

 Summary